 Kabwata Cultural Village is found on Burma Road, west of Jacaranda road in Lusaka.

-The government demolished most of the huts in the 1970s and constructed flats nearby.
+Later on in the 1970s the government demolished most of the huts and constructed flats nearby.

-It is true that, “a nation without culture is dead.”
-So, in an attempt to preserve the country’s cultural heritage and identity of the Zambian nation, 43 huts (rondavels) were saved in 1974.
-The place was turned into a Cultural Center.
+In line with the adage -“a nation without culture is dead.” - and in an attempt to preserve the country’s cultural heritage and identity of the Zambian nation, 43 huts (Rondavels) were saved in 1974.
+The place was turned into a Cultural Centre.
 Artists from all over Zambia are now found here.
-This is one of the places you can shop the curios with an “African feel”!
+This is one of the places in Zambia where you can shop the curios with an “African feel”!

-On 28th February 2009, I visited the village and met a Mr. Henry Siabbaba, a skilled wood caver, who assured me that if I wanted to, he would carve a life size portrait of me…
+The village teems with skilled workers.
+For example, on 28th February 2009, when I first visited this Cultural village in Lusaka, I met a Mr Henry Siabbaba, a skilled wood carver.
+He assured me that if I wanted to; he would carve a life size portrait of me.
+Just Imagine!